daver234/SamsClubTVBuyingGuide/README.md

 The purpose of this app is to help someone buy a new TV.

-I meet the requirement of showing a list of items from the API call but I'm doing in a way that trys to answer the question:  What is something useful that could be done with this data?
+I meet the requirement of showing a list of items from the API call but I'm doing in a way that tries to answer the question:  What is something useful that could be done with this data?

-It's always important to think beyond the stated requirement, in certain situations, to demostrate how to reframe problems.
+It's always important to think beyond the stated requirement, in certain situations, demonstrate how to reframe problems.

 In this case, what job is a person trying to get done given that, technically, I can provide them with information on new TVs.